Conrad Anker: Career

 After discovering George Mallory’s body on Everest in 1999, Anker returned to Everest with British climbing prodigy Leo Houlding in the 2007 Altitude Everest expedition to discover the truth about Mallory and to unravel the mysteries surrounding his disappearance.
-Anker and his climbing partner retraced Mallory and Irvine's footsteps and took on the Second Step without the use of the fixed ladder; free climbing it with the use of some modern safety precautions (e.g. perlon rope, camming devices, belay devices), to evaluate if indeed Mallory was capable of climbing the Second Step himself in 1924.
+Anker and his climbing partner retraced Mallory and Irvine's footsteps and took on the Second Step without the use of the fixed ladder; free climbing it with the use of some modern safety precautions (e.g. perlon rope, camming devices, belay devices), to evaluate if Mallory would have been capable of climbing the Second Step himself in 1924.

 Anker was the team leader of The North Face climbing team for 26 years until 2018.

 Personal life

 Anker had a heart attack in 2016 during an attempted ascent of Lunag Ri with David Lama.
 He was flown via helicopter to Kathmandu where he underwent emergency coronary angioplasty with a stent placed in his proximal left anterior descending artery.
 Afterwards he retired from high altitude mountaineering, but otherwise he continues his work.

-He lives in Bozeman, Montana.
+Anker married Jennifer Lowe-Anker in 2001, becoming the stepfather of her three sons—Max, Sam, and Isaac Lowe—from her marriage to the late climber Alex Lowe, who had died on expedition with Anker in 1999.
+The family’s journey was chronicled in Max Lowe’s National Geographic documentary Torn (2021 film).